pfsense/docs/source/development/submitting-a-pull-request-via-github.rst

 -  Read through and follow the :doc:`Developer Style Guide </development/developer-style-guide>` when making changes to the source code
--  Read through the Github documentation on `pull requests <https://help.github.com/articles/creating-a-pull-request/>`__
+-  Read through the GitHub documentation on `pull requests <https://help.github.com/articles/creating-a-pull-request/>`__
 -  Create a `fork <https://help.github.com/articles/about-forks/>`__ of
    the correct repository (e.g.